 Welcome to the Ballot Box web site, a wholly-owned subsidiary of the VOGT Family TreeHouse web site!

-Living the Dream for over Eight Years!
+Dreamed the Dream for Ten Years!

-Lynn and I had been dreaming about owning a home in Maine for thirty years or so, ever since Lynn's mom bought a house in Camden and we'd drive up to visit a number of times each year.
+We had been dreaming about owning a home in Maine for thirty years or so, ever since Lynn's mom bought a house in Camden and we'd drive up to visit a number of times each year.
 Gradually, Lynn became more and more anxious about doing something about our dream, rather than just talking about it, so we began looking at real estate in mid-coast Maine about 2006.
 The plan was to retire up there in fifteen or so years, so we wanted to get our "foot in the door" by picking something up for vacations and weekends, and then either converting it to a year-round home over the next few years, or leapfrogging into a suitable year-round home after a few years of getting used to the area.
 We took our two weeks vacation in the area each year, and we worked with a real estate agent we trusted, looking at a dozen or so houses each time we were in the area.

 Alas, everything we looked at in our price range fell into the "handyman special" category.
 Normally that's not a problem (I'm fairly handy), but having a handyman special located 3-4 hours away from one's primary home makes it difficult to spend much time working to fix the place up.